Nickwasused/nickwasused.github.io/src/_posts/2023-04-01-tor-snowflake-v2/index.md

 sudo dietpi-software
 ```

-now search for `go` and select the following by pressing space. `Go: Runtime environment and package installer`
+Now search for `go` and select the following by pressing space. `Go: Runtime environment and package installer`

-After that press TAB and select confirm, when back on the main page select `install`
+After that, press TAB and select confirm.
+When back on the main page, select `install`

 Now reload your shell by running `exec bash` or reconnect.